 Participants develop their understanding of:

-- strategies for working with students with no English and possibly no formal schooling
+- Strategies for working with newly arrived students with no English and possibly no formal schooling

-- teaching and learning practices that will support EAL students to engage fully and equitably in the curriculum.
+- Teaching and learning practices that will support EAL students to engage fully and equitably in the mainstream curriculum

 - Standard 1 – Know students and how they learn